qingsong99/VBS2018/README.md

 + Library: httplib, BaseHTTPServer, numpy, pickle, json

 + You need to download features which were extracted.
-Link download will be update after.
+[Here is link](https://drive.google.com/open?id=1nF8WNmwZA5EmAcpuBZnueAE7fYBw9vtC) (It has to be in CreateDatabase folder).

-## Useage:
+## Usage:

 First of all, we need to create database for Server.
 You need to execute run.sh in CreateDatabase folder.